Author of The Mesenberg Method

 Aaron and his wife have sponsored many music related community events in the central Wisconsin area since 1998, including the Central Wisconsin Battle of the Bands, Karaoke Hero, Hall O' Rock and All Hallow's Rockin' Eve, as well as hosting their own annual Spring String Flings & Music-nics for students to gain performance experience.

-Aaron Mesenberg has dedicated nearly 30 years to instructing and perfecting his Method.
+Aaron Mesenberg has dedicated more than 30 years to instructing and perfecting his Method.
 He has provided professional private instruction services, offered innumerable performance opportunities to his students, supported and hosted numerous musical events, written and recorded many original songs not only for himself but also other artists, as well as compiling and producing many original songs for students and other area artists.

 He is continuing the writing process, completing his original method Lesson Book Series.